Johan-Mi/ScratchCompiler/README.md

 	doSomethingElse()
 ```
 Creates the procedure `my_procedure` that takes the arguments `a`, `b`, and
 `c`.
-When called, it will run the code in the braces.
+When called, it will run the indented code block.
 Procedures can belong to
 sprites or the stage.

 ```python